 Co-curricular courses meet outside of the academic school schedule, but students do earn credit for these courses.
-Students must maintain a C or better in all academic courses in order to continue participation in a co-curricular course.
+All co-curricular courses are graded on a Pass/No Pass basis.
 Students enroll in these courses after the start of the school year, not during the forecasting period.